6.7.11

 JULIE: So they didn’t take the music seriously?

-TOYAH: They didn’t take the music seriously and then suddenly, it was 1978 when I was working with Katharine Hepburn, and at that point I was the bright new young acting star being nominated for everything.
-Then four years later, three four later, I suddenly was commanding audiences - well, my largest audience was 12 million!
+TOYAH: They didn’t take the music seriously.
+Then suddenly - it was 1978 when I was working with Katharine Hepburn - and at that point I was the bright new young acting star being nominated for everything.
+Then four years later I suddenly was commanding audiences - well, my largest audience was 12 million!

 JULIE: For a concert?

 TOYAH: It was a live BBC broadcast concert on Christmas Eve 1981.
-So even though people always found me kind strange, the only comparison really is Lady Gaga, I commanded such huge audiences it made people kind of take note I suppose.
+So even though people always found me strange - the only comparison really is Lady Gaga - I commanded such huge audiences it made people take note, I suppose

-JULIE: And it wasn’t similar to a lot of the music that was around back then - it was very, except for the punk rock which back then was never really accepted, probably more so in England than over here but it was probably still more fringe over there – certainly that early on so I think a lot of people didn’t quite get what you were doing.
+JULIE: And it wasn’t similar to a lot of the music that was around back then except for the punk rock, which back then was never really accepted.
+Probably more so in England than over here.
+It was probably still more fringe over there – certainly that early on, so I think a lot of people didn’t quite get what you were doing

-TOYAH: Well, they did get it because I was nominated the best singer in 1982.
+TOYAH: Well, they did get it because I was nominated the best singer in 1982 (below, The British Rock And Pop Awards, The Lyceum, London 8.2.1982)

 JULIE: Oh, that’s terrific!